-COTTAGE A cluster of cottages on a lot.
-Cottage clusters typically or CLUSTER sometimes can provide common outdoor spaces and common outdoor spaces are considered. sometimes can provide common outdoor spaces and common community facilities.
+A cluster of cottages on a lot.
+Cottage clusters typically or sometimes can provide common outdoor spaces and common community facilities.
 Parking is provided in a common lot.
 Cluster subdivisions are approvable through a Type II land-use application process.